zyedidia/CSFML/readme.txt

 CSFML - Simple and Fast Multimedia Library for C
 ================================================

 SFML is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
 It is originally written in C++, and this project is its official binding for the C language.

 Authors
 -------

 Laurent Gomila - main developer (laurent@sfml-dev.org)
+Zachariah Brown - active maintainer (crazyzprogrammer@hotmail.com)

 Download
 --------